 - Any amounts payable by the Authority to the Chief Fire Officer on the Chief Fire Officer ceasing to hold office other than amounts that may be payable by virtue of any enactment. - 6.2 The Chief Fire Officer does not receive any additional bonuses, performance related pay, charges, fees or allowances.
 The Chief Fire Officer has an operational requirement for a Service provided emergency response vehicle.
-This is provided in accordance with the Service's Provided Car Policy and, as Brigade Managers operate on continuous duty, no Benefit in Kind is attributable. - 6.3 In relation to the pension entitlement, the Chief Fire Officer is eligible to be a member of the Firefighters' Pension Scheme.
+This is currently a 'Provided Car'.
+As Brigade Managers operate on continuous duty, no Benefit in Kind is attributable.
+It should be noted that, instead of a provided car, all flexible duty officers (including the CFO) are eligible to avail themselves of a car allowance at rates previously agreed by the Fire Authority.
+In the event that a car allowance is selected, tax on the benefit will be payable by the employee. - 6.3 In relation to the pension entitlement, the Chief Fire Officer is eligible to be a member of the Firefighters' Pension Scheme.
 All members of this pension scheme (which is closed to new members) can retire on reaching age 50, provided they have at least 25 years' service.
 The maximum pension entitlement that a member of the pension scheme can accrue is 30 years' service.
 Chief Fire Officers appointed before 2006 are required to seek approval to retire before age 55 whilst those appointed after 2006 do not.
 All other members of the pension scheme are not required to obtain such approval.
 This requirement for Chief Fire Officers to have to seek approval has been recognised nationally as being potentially discriminatory on the grounds of age but can be overcome by agreement with the Authority to permit retirement from age 50.
 The Authority has previously given approval for the Chief Fire Officer to retire at age 50 subject to any pensions benefit payable before the age of 55 not representing an unauthorised payment as defined in the Finance Act 2004. - 6.4 The notice period from either the employee or employer for termination of employment for the post of Chief Fire Officer is three months.
 There are no additional elements relating to the Chief Fire Officer ceasing to hold this post other than those covered under any other enactments.